 What is American credit card debt right now?

-Why is credit card debt so high?
+Why is credit card debt so high in the United States?

 What are the most important credit card debt statistics in 2026?